Keeping the Rough Course: Chronic Relapse and The Need To Keep Moving Forward

 As Mitch Hedberg said, very few people get yelled at for something like asthma.
 But for an addict suffering from chronic relapse, the sense of shame can be overwhelming.
 It can come at them from others, who think they are helping.
 It comes from inside the addict–that feeling of hopelessness, of despair, and of not having any answers for these feelings except what caused them in the first place–the temporary soothing numb of the high.
 The issue is that the need for the substance, for the short-term drug-induced relief, overwhelms the cognitive recognition of long-term benefits of sobriety.
 So they take a step backwards.

 Each step backwards can push them further and further into this spiral, especially if they are met with a lack of understanding from outside.
 When you believe you are wrong, and other people are telling you you’re a failure, that becomes the default mode.
 Expectations are erased, allowing old and bad habits to flood back in.
 This is a terrible and destructive way to look at it.
 When someone doesn’t react well to a specific treatment for cancer, we don’t tell them that they need to straighten up and accept that this is the only treatment, so it better start working.
 We try to find another.
 That acceptance of the process too often doesn’t happen with addiction.

 That needs to be overcome.
-Treatment from a compassionate staff of licensed professionals in a residential rehab clinic might be just the step you need.
+Treatment from a compassionate staff of licensed professionals in a residential rehab for chronic relapse might be just the step you need.
 If outpatient programs or support groups weren’t enough, don’t give up.
 Alta Mira offers an intensive, comprehensive 90-day treatment program that can give you the time and the focus to overcome your addiction once and for all.
 We also provide continued care once you leave, to support you in your journey, and keep you from the relapse spiral.
 Understanding that you have a disease, and that the cure to it lies both within you and in other people, can help pull you up again.
 The only yelling should be shouts of joy.